Wide Angle Binoculars

 What is the Angle of View?

-The angle of view (AOV) which is also known as the Real field of view is the angle expressed in degrees between the left and right extremes of the FOV and the center of the objective lenses of your binocular (sounds complicated, but take a look at the diagram below).
+The angle of view (AOV) is the angle expressed in degrees between the left and right extremes of the FOV and the center of the objective lenses of your binocular (sounds complicated, but take a look at the diagram below).
 So in the example represented in the diagram below, the field of view of theses binoculars is 315 feet at 1,000 yards and the angle is 6°

 Field of View and Angle of Binoculars